ben-greenberg/industrial_training/gh_pages/_source/session3/Motion-Planning-RVIZ.md

     roslaunch myworkcell_moveit_config myworkcell_planning_execution.launch
     ```

+^^^Error: Resource not found: industrial_robot_simulator^^^
+	This is found within the industrial-core package which does not yet seem to have been released for melodic
+	I downloaded the kinetic-devel version of industrial core and saved it in catkin_ws/src, after rebuilding and resourcing this launch file runs, not yet sure what impact using the kinetic version may have

 ## Plugin Display Options

  1. Find and test the following display options in the Displays panel, _Motion Planning_ display